Improving Oral Health For Patients With Alzheimer’s Disease Or Related Disorders (ADRD)

 Alzheimer’s Patients in The Dental Office

 While getting the patient to the dentist’s office is a difficult task on its own, there are just as many challenges once the patient is in the chair.
-Professionals experience difficulties communicating with the patient, who may be confused or intimidated by the unfamiliar people and surroundings.
+Professionals experience difficulties communicating with the patient, who may be confused or intimidated by unfamiliar people and surroundings.

 The standard approach one would take for the average person could prove counterproductive and even dangerous for the dentist and patient alike.
 Professionals often find that patients with Alzheimer’s are unwilling to cooperate, such as refusing to open their mouths or biting during the checkup.